Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Prompt Stealing Attack

 \subsubsection{Overall Success Rate}

-We first conduct an experiment to show the prompt and image similarity on both models and both datasets.
-We process 100 rounds for each configuration and try to recover at least one prompt for each round. \Cref{fig:prompt-stealing-semantic} shows the distribution of the similarity between the target prompts and the recovered prompts.
-On average, prompts recovered by \stealing{} achieve 0.75--0.81 similarity scores, much higher than the naive baseline which is 0.67.
+We first conduct an experiment to show the prompt and image similarity on both models and both datasets, using the metrics in \Cref{subsec:stealing_setup}.
+We process 100 rounds for each configuration and try to recover at least one prompt for each round.

+\textbf{Prompt semantic similarity.} \Cref{fig:prompt-stealing-semantic} shows the distribution of the CLIP semantic similarity between the target prompts and the recovered prompts.
+On average, prompts recovered by \stealing{} achieve 0.75--0.81 similarity scores, much higher than the naive baseline which is around 0.67.
 According to prior studies, such high prompt similarity can be considered successful \cite{xinyue_prompt_stealing,cross_modal_prompt_inversion}.
 A few prompts recovered by \stealing{} has a similarity score lower than 0.65 due to false positives from our \textit{classifier} in those specific cases.
-We will discuss the impact of the false positives in \Cref{subsubsec:prompt-stealing-ablation}.
+We will discuss the impact of the false positives in \Cref{subsubsec:prompt-stealing-ablation-classifier}.

+\textbf{Prompt word-level similarity.} \Cref{tab:word-level-success-rate} displays the success rate of \stealing{} under word-level similarity metrics.
+For both BLEU and NERR, \stealing{} performs much higher accuracy scores than Naive Probing.
+The reason is that Naive Probing only considers the semantic similarity due to the approximate caching mechanism.
+In contrast, \stealing{} exploits a 124M-parameter GPT-2 model to summarize a cluster of probing prompts that hit the same cached prompt, achieving high accuracy.
+While BERTScore’s consideration of synonyms narrows the margin, \stealing{} still consistently outperforms Naive Probing in BERTScore.

-\Cref{tab:prompt-stealing-success-rate} presents the image similarity compared to the target image. \stealing{} outperforms the baseline in all three metrics.
-The PSNR score exceeds 25, indicating negligible loss compared to the target image \cite{fardo2016formalevaluationpsnrquality}.
-The SSIM score also remains at a high level.
-The baseline's image similarity in FLUX performs better than SD3, mostly because FLUX's early cache contains clearer content than SD3, resulting in more similar output.
-Nonetheless, \stealing{} also manifests obvious improvements over the baseline.
+\textbf{Image similarity.} \Cref{tab:prompt-stealing-success-rate} presents the image similarity compared to the target image. \stealing{} outperforms the baseline in all three metrics.
+Specifically, the PSNR score can exceed 25 and achieve over 19 for both datasets and models, indicating a negligible difference compared to the target image \cite{fardo2016formalevaluationpsnrquality}.
+For both the baseline and \stealing{}, FLUX has better similarity scores than SD3 across all metrics.
+This is because FLUX's early cached states contain clearer content than SD3, resulting in more similar output.